New Year, New Twists: Student Loan Changes in the First Quarter of 2025

 The State of SAVE and Other Income-Driven Repayment Plans

-As of this writing, the Saving on A Valuable Education (SAVE) income-driven repayment plan remains blocked due to ongoing legal challenges.
-On February 18, the 8th Circuit Court of Appeals upheld a preliminary injunction, ruling that the Department of Education exceeded its authority in implementing the SAVE plan.
-This decision has left approximately 8 million borrowers enrolled in the plan facing uncertainty regarding their repayment options.
-It’s very likely that the SAVE plan will ultimately be removed, but other income-driven plans will remain available.
-For example, the IBR plan was created under the College Cost Reduction and Access Act of 2007 and could not be eliminated without another act of Congress.
+The SAVE income-driven repayment plan remains blocked due to ongoing legal challenges.
+On February 18, the 8th Circuit Court of Appeals upheld a preliminary injunction.
+The court ruled the Department exceeded its authority in implementing SAVE.
+This decision leaves about 8 million borrowers in the plan uncertain about their repayment options.
+It is likely that SAVE will ultimately be removed.
+However, other income-driven plans, like IBR, remain available.
+IBR, created under the College Cost Reduction and Access Act of 2007, cannot be eliminated without another act of Congress.

 In response to the court’s ruling, the Department of Education removed applications for all income-driven repayment (IDR) plans from its website, including those not directly implicated in the litigation.
 The Department also directed servicers to temporarily suspend processing of IDR plan applications.
 This suspension drew criticism from various stakeholders, and the American Federation of Teachers filed a lawsuit against the Department, alleging that halting these programs violates federal law and leaves millions of borrowers without access to affordable repayment options.
 In response to that suit, the Department of Education restored access to the IDR applications on March 26.
 While the processing of IDR applications remains paused for now, it is expected to resume shortly.